htcondor/htmap/docs/source/dependencies.rst

     For example, if you run Python 3.6 submit-side you can use f-strings in your code.
     But if you use Python 3.5 execute-side, your code will hit syntax errors because f-strings we're added until Python 3.6.

-    Try to always use a latest version of Python everywhere.
+    Try to always use the latest version of Python everywhere.
-    Failing that, use a later version of Python execute-side than submit-side.
+    Failing that, it's probably better to use a later version of Python execute-side than submit-side.

 Assume Dependencies are Present